- What is the Georgia Super Speeder law?

 No matter what, your move into Super Speeder territory will be an expensive one.
 You can suck it up, pay the fines and your increased insurance premium, or hire a lawyer.
+If your attorney can negotiate the ticket down, the long-term effect may not hit as hard.

-In addition to saving money on your insurance, a clean driving record is often worth the cost of legal representation.
-"A traffic lawyer can, in most cases, help you get the charge reduced to a lesser violation with fewer or no points and to many drivers it’s well worth the lawyer’s fee to keep their driving record as clean as possible," says Fortas.
+“A traffic lawyer can, in most cases, help you get the charge reduced to a lesser violation with fewer or no points, and to many drivers, it’s well worth the lawyer’s fee to keep their driving record as clean as possible,” Fortas says.

-A good attorney should be able to make the Super Speeder issues go away completely.
-"A lawyer can negotiate the speed on the ticket below the super speeder thresholds to avoid the Super Speeder fine," says Creal.
+A good attorney may be able to make the Super Speeder issues go away completely.
+If your lawyer can negotiate the speed on the ticket below the super speeder thresholds, you may be able to avoid the Super Speeder fine altogether.

 Georgia Department of Driver Services.
 “Points Schedule.”
 Accessed October 2022.